11ume/kable/docs/getting_started.md

 <br>

-**Node:** The load balancer applying Round Bobin algorithm and first to be available to work.
+**Note:** The load balancer applying Round Bobin algorithm and first to be available to work.
 So each node, have the same **no sequencial** but organized node queue inside.

 *In the next example we have seven nodes **foo**, **bar** and **baz** and a few foo replicas, let's see how their node tails look:*